mountaniol/predictex/README.md

 ## 🌐 Deployment

-### Vercel (recommended)
-- Automatic deployment from Git
-- Serverless functions
-- CDN for static files
-- SSL certificates
-- Monitoring and logs

 ### Local Server
+- Python Flask server for backend
-- Express.js server
+- React development server for frontend
 - For development and testing
 - Requires CORS configuration